northeastern-rc/rc-public-documentation/docs/source/first_steps/usingbash.md

 ## Advanced Commands

-In this section we will provide examples of some helpful advanced commands, and then take a closer look at three essential advanced commands.
+In this section, we will provide examples of some helpful advanced commands, and then take a closer look at three essential advanced commands.

 `sed` - Stream editor for filtering and transforming text.